JujuAdams/Scribble/9.0/text-formatting.md

 &nbsp;

-Scribble supports many in-line commands that can be used inside a string.
+Scribble Deluxe supports many in-line commands that can be used inside a string.
 Here's a quick example:

 ```
 scribble("This text is normal size. [scale,2]This text is twice as big.").draw(x, y);